 If you are looking at your parent’s bank accounts and you notice they have substantial cash withdrawals, you should ask them about it.
 If they are unable to tell you why a significant sum of money was withdrawn from their account, it’s a major issue that needs to be looked into.

-A lot of financial exploitation by family members can be tracked by looking at bank statements, credit card bills, and more.
-By looking closely, you can spot irregularities in spending patterns and withdrawals to identify the abuse.
+Family members’ financial exploitation can be tracked by looking at bank statements, credit card bills, and more.
+You can spot irregular spending patterns and withdrawals to identify the abuse by looking closely.

 6. A Lot Of Unpaid Bills